911 Basics: Responding to a Heart Attack

 Know which hospitals in your area provide 24-hour emergency heart care.
 Tell family

 Keep emergency rescue phone numbers near your phone or save them on your cell phone.

 There are other causes of chest pain besides a heart attack.
-However, you should get
+But get medical help

-medical help if you or someone else have the heart attack symptoms described above.
+right away if you or someone else has the heart attack symptoms described above.

 What to do